python-geeks/Automation-scripts/competitive_calendar/README.md

 ```

 ### Credits
-Thanks to [Kontests](https://github.com/AliOsm/kontests) for their free API for fetching competitive contests details.
+Thanks to [Kontests](https://github.com/AliOsm/kontests) for their free API which fetches competitive contests details from the above listed sites.

 ### Contact
 Feel sure to contact [Sakshi Uppoor](https://github.com/SakshiUppoor) regarding any suggestions/bugs.